 To determine whether the stock market is expensive or cheap, some experts use aggregate valuation ratios, either trailing or forward-looking, such as earnings-price ratio (E/P) and dividend yield.
 Operating under a belief that such ratios are mean-reverting, most imminently due to movement of stock prices, these experts expect high (low) future stock market returns when these ratios are high (low).
 Where are the ratios now?
-Using the S&P 500 Index level as of the close on 3/20/14 and the most recent actual and forecasted earnings and dividend data from Standard & Poor’s, we find that:
+Using the most recent actual and forecasted earnings and dividend data from Standard & Poor’s, we find that:

 Operating E/P derives from corporate earnings sources expected by management to continue contributing to future earnings.
 As-reported E/P includes contributions to earnings from discontinued operations and anomalous (as judged by management) conditions.
 Operating earnings are arguably more forward-looking and optimistic.
 As-reported earnings are arguably more manipulation-free and realistic (sustainable).

 Note that stock buybacks began augmenting/displacing dividends in the mid-1980s.

-In summary, current S&P earnings forecasts indicate 12-month trailing earnings-price ratios well above generational “normal” over the next year.
+In summary, current S&P 500 earnings forecasts indicate 12-month trailing earnings-price ratios above generational “normal” over the next year.

 Cautions regarding this finding include: